ivmbusiness/vacuum-shut-off/README.md

       1. step down Out- to Arduino GND
       2. step down Out+ to Arduino VIN

-Here is my schematics drawings, just to see whole picture all togather:
+Here is my schematics drawings, just to see whole picture all together:
 ![schematics](/images/schematics.jpg)